CAPA – Corrective action Preventive action

-It’s a process of improvement taken to eliminate causes of possible malfunction, problem or another unwanted situation.
-It’s also a process which auditor expects from companies to follow.
+It’s a process of improvement taken to eliminate causes of possible malfunction, problems, or other unwanted situations.
+It’s also a process that auditor expects companies to follow.

-It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management System (QMS).
+It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management Systems (QMS).

 Besides its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in the future.

-There are 5 steps which are practical guidance for successful follow up:
+There are 5 steps that are practical guidance for successful follow-up: